alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- I have been learning more about PostGreSQL, Node JS and React JS.
+- I have been learning more about PostGreSQL, Node JS and SQL.

 ##
 ### Conect with me: